KanOnni/Testy/Web-page/README.md

 Order Items

 GET /orderItems - // Fetch all order items.
-GET /orderItems/:id - // Fetch an order item by ID.
 POST /orderItems - // Create a new order item.
 PUT /orderItems/:id - // Update an existing order item by ID.
 DELETE /orderItems/:id - // Delete an order item by ID.